Selling With Bid for Wine

 What will it cost me to sell my wine?

 Our fees schedule is formulated to be both competitive and logical.
-Marketplace listings offer the cheapest selling fees as you are doing most of the work and our role is primarily in hosting our systems and introducing your items to our 20,000 membership.
-Featured Auctions require our specialists to handle your items, photograph them, arrange delivery to buyers and collect the selling proceeds on your behalf.
+Marketplace listings offer the cheapest selling fees as you are doing most of the work and our role is limited to facilitating the sale over our platform and introducing your items to our 25,000 membership.
+Featured Auctions require our specialists to handle your items, photograph them, arrange delivery to buyers and collect the proceeds of sale on your behalf.
 Our selling fees are commensurately higher.
-Finally, our Live Auctions offer sellers the additional advantage of being conducted in a saleroom having been externally advertised.

 a.
 Marketplace selling fees